Pediatric laparoscopic surgery

 • Procedures on the pancreas

-• Are there any specific care instructions for laparoscopic incisions?
+• Are there any specific care instructions for pediatric laparoscopic surgery incisions?

 No, there aren’t any special care instructions for the tiny incisions.
 Children can bathe normally and continue with their typical activities.
 Typically, surgeons use skin glue instead of stitches for laparoscopic incisions.
 The skin glue will be absorbed into your child’s skin during the healing process and won’t need to be removed.
 Make sure to confirm care instructions with your surgeon.